 Unlike self tans, which can be messy and difficult to apply evenly; a spray tan in a reputable salon with experienced technicians guarantees more precise results with less mess involved, avoiding any skin discolorations.

-Lastly, since it’s a temporary skin color treatment without any harsh chemicals or abrasives; there are fewer risks associated with using it than when using products like concealers or foundations which may irritate sensitive skins areas.
+Lastly, since it’s a temporary skin color treatment without any harsh chemicals or abrasives; there are fewer risks associated with using it than when using products like concealers or foundations, which may irritate sensitive skin areas.

 Does Spray Tan Cover Scars?